 Last year I wrote my first year in review post.
 In it, I detailed what happened in 2018 and what I wanted to accomplish in 2019.
 To hold myself accountable, I created a Google sheet with all the specifics and a monthly reminder to update the sheet.
 Let’s see how I measured up!
 (Oh yeah, and talk about my plans for 2020.)

 My goal for 2019 was to put some thought into a business name.
-I even solicited help from Adam and Kyle at Get Options (check out episode 100) but I haven’t settled on anything yet.
+I even solicited help from Adam and Kyle at Get Options (episode 100) but I haven’t settled on anything yet.

 Business systems + processes